 - Public school systems typically enjoy gently used board games, LEGO's, and extra arts and crafts activities to keep kids entertained during indoor recess times and during after school activities or special clubs.

-- Second Chance Toys can help provide you with a charitable in your area that is taking donations.
-If there is not a location in your area, if you have over 50 gently used plastic toys, they will help you to arrange a drop-off location.
+- Second Chance Toys can help provide donators with a charitable agency in their area that is taking donations.
+If there is not a location nearby, for those with over 50 gently used plastic toys, they will help arrange a drop-off location.

 - Local homeless shelters may take small toys to give to children or have play areas within them to entertain children.